makeasnek/ScienceStatsFaucet/readme.md

 # ScienceStats Gridcoin "Proof of Work" Faucet

 This is a repo to contain the ScienceStats Gridcoin "Proof of Work" Faucet.
+You can see it in operation live at http://sciencestats.net

 The site is written in Python and uses a redis server to store information.
 Why Redis?
 Because learning SQL seemed hard.
 ## Faucet goal